 Psychic Radar: It's X-Men with Professor X. This was going to come up.
 Cerebro provides him with a massive boost, allowing him to mentally trace people all over the world.
 He knows as soon as he scans the school that Rogue has up and run away, too.

-Race Lift: Bolivar Trask is black in The Last Stand, and Blink will be played by Chinese actress Fan Bingbing in Days of Future Past.
+Blink is played by Chinese actress Fan Bingbing in Days of Future Past.